-The first issue relates to the ECP dependency on the Commission.147 Currently, there is no regulation or primary law detailing the powers of the ECP, the impact of its recommendations, or ways of initiating Panels independently from the Commission.148 This structure thus prohibits the usage of ECP as a citizens-initiated tool and highlights its restricted nature as a mechanism for the Commission to claim the inclusion of citizens during the consultation stage of proposed legislation.
-Additionally, the ECP past recommendations have had a limited impact on the Commission proposals, mainly because they were involved too late rather than being engaged in the legislative process from the start.149
+The first issue relates to the ECP dependency on the Commission.
+Currently, there is no regulation or primary law detailing the powers of the ECP, the impact of its recommendations, or ways of initiating Panels independently from the Commission.
+This structure thus prohibits the usage of ECP as a citizens-initiated tool and highlights its restricted nature as a mechanism for the Commission to claim the inclusion of citizens during the consultation stage of proposed legislation.
+Additionally, the ECP past recommendations have had a limited impact on the Commission proposals, mainly because they were involved too late rather than being engaged in the legislative process from the start.

 This leads to the second issue, the selection of topics.
-As mentioned, the ECP relies on a top-down approach of being initiated by the Commission.150 Topics in the past have included, inter alia, food waste, learning mobility, and virtual worlds.151 While it is important to note that the EU's competence to act is limited by Articles 3-5 TEU, it has been argued that these topics are not the pressing concerns citizens have but coincide with already existing Commission proposals.152 A comparison with the follow-ups to past successful ECIs raises similar concerns regarding the Commission's willingness to interact with citizens' demands, ultimately determining their impact.153 information available to the citizens participating in the ECP.
-As noted previously, interest groups cannot present their views on the topics during the panel meetings, and the experts tasked with advising the participants on factual matters are selected by the Commission.
-It has been argued that in past panels, these experts aligned with the aims of the Commission's existing proposals and insufficiently outlined the advantages and disadvantages of different policies, limiting participants' opportunities to make informed decisions.156 Hence, its set-up and functioning would have to be revised to transform the ECP into a deliberative tool enhancing the ECI process, as will be conceptualised in section 5.3.
+As mentioned, the ECP relies on a top-down approach of being initiated by the Commission.
+Topics in the past have included, inter alia, food waste, learning mobility, and virtual worlds.
+While it is important to note that the EU's competence to act is limited by Articles 3-5 TEU, it has been argued that these topics are not the pressing concerns citizens have but coincide with already existing Commission proposals.
+A comparison with the follow-ups to past successful ECIs raises similar concerns regarding the Commission's willingness to interact with citizens' demands, ultimately determining their impact.

 The third issue is the lack of participation of citizens in the panels.
-This point may seem contrary to the purpose of the ECP, however, as with the ECI, its existence remains widely unknown.154 While the ECP does have an online platform to gather input from the general public,155 the impact of its contributions is limited as there is no awareness of such tools.
-Furthermore, there is a lack of
+This point may seem contrary to the purpose of the ECP, however, as with the ECI, its existence remains widely unknown.
+While the ECP does have an online platform to gather input from the general public, the impact of its contributions is limited as there is no awareness of such tools.
+Furthermore, there is a lack of information available to the citizens participating in the ECP.
+As noted previously, interest groups cannot present their views on the topics during the panel meetings, and the experts tasked with advising the participants on factual matters are selected by the Commission.
+It has been argued that in past panels, these experts aligned with the aims of the Commission's existing proposals and insufficiently outlined the advantages and disadvantages of different policies, limiting participants' opportunities to make informed decisions.
+Hence, its set-up and functioning would have to be revised to transform the ECP into a deliberative tool enhancing the ECI process, as will be conceptualised in section 5.3.

-152 Jake White, 'EU Citizens' Panel Inspired by Irish Process Advocates for Expansion of Learning Abroad' Irish Examiner (Dublin, 30 April 2023).
+&lt;sup>152 Jake White, 'EU Citizens' Panel Inspired by Irish Process Advocates for Expansion of Learning Abroad' Irish Examiner (Dublin, 30 April 2023).